jamieplu/jamieplu/README.md

 ## Hi there 👋 I'm Jamie!

-I'm a software engineering intern at Meta, passionate about using technology to solve real-world problems.
+I'm a software engineering intern, passionate about using technology to solve real-world problems.
 I'm constantly learning and excited to see where my journey in software engineering takes me.

 ### 🔧 Skills